 How many hours a day will I be teaching?

 This is variable and depends on how many other volunteers we have, and also to a some extent on how much free time you like to have.
-But it would be a minimum of two hours and a maximum of six hours a day.
+But it would be a minimum of three hours and a maximum of six hours a day.